docobura/code2/README.md

 ### Installation instruction
 1. Clone this repository using * git clone git@github.com:docobura/code1-.git
 2. Navigate to the project folder on your bash terminal.
-3. Run the application using * node grade.js and node speed.js
+3. Run the application using * node prime.js and node array.js and node cap.js

 ## Technologies used